mazzzystar/teach-show-consult/README.md

 The first two notes are quarter notes (C and D), and the third note is an eighth note (E).
 The last note is a quarter note (F).
 ```

-## 2. Show Chat-GPT some works written by humans
+## 2. Show ChatGPT some works written by humans
 Here I'm using [alda/examples](https://github.com/alda-lang/alda/tree/master/examples) to make context.
 ```bash
 python show.py # will generate a `vectorstore.pkl` file from all .alda files.
 ```

-## 3. Consult Chat-GPT to create your music
+## 3. Consult ChatGPT to create your music
 ```bash
 >>> python consult.py
 Let's consult the music master!